mads-obrien/mads-obrien.github.io/pages/about.md

 :house: Living in Silicon Valley
 :coffee: Open for coffee chats and networking calls
 :v: Not seeking new opportunities
-:books: Reading _Balzac and the Little Chinese Seamstress_ by Dai Sijie
+:books: Reading _The Immortal Life of Henrietta Lacks_ by Rebecca Skloot
-:art: Scouring thrift stores for art to add to my gallery wall
+:jack_o_lantern: Planning my Halloween costume, debatably too early

-_(last updated April 17, 2022)_
+_(last updated August 30, 2022)_

 ---
 **About this website**